-Curbing the Curb: Pros & Cons to Building a Curbless Shower
+Curbing the Curb: Pros And Cons to Building a Curbless Shower

 By Sherry Holmes

 My dad is working on a bathroom renovation project right now for a family with a child who will have mobility issues in the near future.
-Removing their tub and putting in a barrier free shower was the first thing that popped in my head.
+Removing their tub and putting in a barrier-free shower was the first thing that popped into my head.
 Now the kid will be able to use his bathroom fairly independently.

 There are reasons for and against installing curbless showers.
 While I believe that the pros outweigh the cons – here are a few things you should think about if you’re considering a curbless shower for your next bathroom project.